Skip to main content

 • A copy of the completed TRANSFER FORM.

-Once all of the information is received and reviewed for completeness, The Michigan Department of Agriculture and Rural Development will prepare a new Agreement to be sent to the new owner to sign and record.
+After all information has been received and reviewed for completeness, the Michigan Department of Agriculture and Rural Development will prepare an approval document that will be sent to the new owner for their tax records.

 Can I split my Farmland Agreement into two or more agreements?